 “An amazing way to rejuvenate and clear you skin” – but does microdermabrasion work?
 Microdermabrasion isn’t as great as it seems.
 The reasons are below, along with what actually works.

 Microdermabrasion can be harsh and irritating.
 There other options out there for getting the same (or better) results.
 Let’s get into it.

 How Does Microdermabrasion Work?

 Basically like a mini sand blaster!

 A small tube is moved across the surface, blowing tiny micro crystals while simultaneously sucking them up.
-It removes the top layer of dead skin cells and exposes the ‘fresh’ ones underneath (a great way to actually get these results this is dermaplaning, which you can do at home: See this page for how to dermaplane at home).
+It removes the top layer of dead skin cells and exposes the ‘fresh’ ones underneath (a great way to actually get these results this is dermaplaning.
+See this page for how to dermaplane at home).

 “Remove blackheads in one go—loosen them up and suck them out!
 Blast off wrinkles and fine lines”…